Jwan622/hopkins_data_structures/module_10/notes.md

 - O(n) is avg cost. linear!

-#### Radix sort is based on counting.
+#### Radix sort is based on counting sort
-- alphanumerica can be turned into numerical data.
+- cost of counting sort is O(n).

-cost of radix is d * cost of counting sort = d * O(n) where d is number of columns. on each column you use counting sort.
+- cost of radix sort is d * cost of counting sort = d * O(n) where d is number of columns. on each column you use counting sort.

 #### Searching